-Star Wars: From Best to Worst
+Star Wars: From the Best to the Worst

 Star Wars has been around since 1977, dazzling one and all and gathering a huge fanbase in the process.
 Some are great, some not so great.
 So which one's the best?
 Which is the worst?
 Below I have arranged all the Star Wars films, including the animated The Clone Wars film, from best to worst.
 At the bottom, I have listed all the films in chronological order with my ratings of each film.